Breastfeeding a baby with a heart condition

 I would encourage also short frequent feeds, and if you feel that your baby is starting to get very tired – sometimes you may see lips going a little bit blue and he may look quite pale.
 So if you see this happening it’s a good idea to stop that feed at that time and then bring your baby to the breast again for another short feed, but keep observing him all the way through.

 If you do feel that your baby is feeding inefficiently, then expressing after a feed will help to generate more milk, and that milk can be given to your baby as well.
 I would also strongly encourage you to learn the technique of breast compression because that is a technique that will help to push more milk out to your baby if he is feeding inefficiently.

-If you find that your baby isn’t feeding efficiently and you don’t really want to be offering bottles or other alternative means, then you may want to consider using an at-breast supplementer.
+And if you find that your baby isn’t feeding particularly efficiently, and you don’t really want to be offering bottles or other alternative means, then you may want to consider using an at-breast supplementer.
 This simply means that your baby will be able to do all the suckling at the breast, and there will be no other alternative method.
 Your baby will then be able to get your milk, but also a supplement as well.

 So please be encouraged that every drop of breast milk is good for your baby and whether you are pumping your milk or feeding at the breast, this is excellent.

 Version 1.1 published in March 2019.
 Next review date: Jan 2022

 If you require the reference sources for this article, please contact us.
 We will complete your request within 28 days.

 Part of what we provide depends on the feedback of its users.
 With that in